TL;DR: Key Takeaways

 The Future of Learning & Development in the UAE

-Looking ahead, several forces will continue to reshape the L&D landscape in the UAE.
+Looking ahead, several forces will continue to reshape the L&D landscape in the UAE — driven by rapid digital transformation, government initiatives, and evolving workforce expectations.

 AI-Powered LMS Will Become the Standard